NortheLo/AudioDSP/README.md

 With this framework I want to be able to test different Audio DSP algorithms in C++ and port them fast to an embedded platform. <br>
 Therefore I am using C++.<br>
 To achieve this, this Framework needs:
-- Selection of audio sources like impulse, sin, mic-input, noise source (AWGN),...
+- Selection of audio sources like impulse, sin, mic-input, noise source (AWGN), audio codecs...
 - Pipeline which makes it easy to modify processing steps aswell as in-/output modules
-- Tool to visualize the signal like spectrum, spectrograms, etc (this could possibly be done in MATLAB/Python)
+- Visualize the signal like spectrum, spectrograms, etc. in real-time
+- easy to port on any Linux/UNIX platform

 ## Installation
 ### Dependencies on Fedora